ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In some situations, ties become difficult to visualize.
 Chief among these are **contest**s with binary **outcomes**, where only two possible results are conceivable.

 Your GM can either change the situation on such a tie, introducing a new element that likely renders the original **prize** irrelevant to both participants, or they can resolve the ties in your favor as a **victory**.

+#### 2.4.6.3 Victory at a Price

+Your GM may treat *zero* **degrees** of **victory** as 'victory at a price' and *zero* **degree** of **defeat** as 'defeat with a gift'.
+The 'price' is a cost that the victor pays for obtaining the prize, a 'gift' is something positive the loser takes away.
+Your GM may ignore this option, and simply award you or deny you the **prize**, if they cannot think of a dramatically interesting reason to provide a 'price' or 'gift'.
+Your GM may use **consequences** to represent a 'price' and **benefits** to represent a 'gift', see §2.8.
+Your GM may also decide that the 'price' or 'gift' is represented by the narration.

+* PC one **success** vs. Ath'Zul one **success**, the PC has the higher roll, *zero* **successes** difference, and *zero* **degree** of **victory**: Ath'Zul tries to shake the PCs, his hover bike, weaving in and out of traffic, but the PCs are always on his tail, and catch him at the lights on Bradbury Junction, *by ramming their pursuit car into Ath'Zul's bike, damaging both vehicles*.
+The GM may award a **consequence** (see §2.8) to represent the damage to the PC's car, injuries from the crash, or displeasure from their commander for damaging more police property.

+#### 2.4.6.4 One Outcome, for the PC

+There is one **outcome** to a **contest** and it always applies to the PC.
+Your GM does not consider a separate outcome for the **resistance**, instead they narrate the **outcome** based on whether the PCs obtain the **prize** and describe how the story branches for the **resistance** based on their interpretation of that.
+Rules on **Benefits** and **Consequences** in §2.8 and narration considerations such as victory at a price, only apply to the PC, not the resistance.

+The only exception to this is a PC vs. PC contest, where each sides **outcome** needs to be determined.

 ## 2.5 Modifiers